break-stuff/punk_os/README.md

 # Punk_OS Setup Script

-A comprehensive development environment setup script for Pop!_OS and Ubuntu-based distributions that transforms your fresh installation into a fully-equipped development machine.
+A comprehensive development environment setup script for Ubuntu and Ubuntu-based distributions (including Pop!_OS, Linux Mint, Elementary OS, and others) that transforms your fresh installation into a fully-equipped development machine.

 ## Overview

-The `setup.sh` script is an interactive installer that helps you quickly set up a complete development environment on Pop!_OS.
+The `setup.sh` script is an interactive installer that helps you quickly set up a complete development environment on Ubuntu-based systems.
 It includes development tools, programming languages, IDEs, productivity applications, and system optimizations commonly needed by developers.

+**Compatibility**: Works on Ubuntu 20.04+, Pop!_OS, Linux Mint, Elementary OS, Zorin OS, and other Ubuntu-based distributions that use the apt package manager.

 ## Quick Start